Out Boulder County Transgender Program

 The Trans Steering Committee, led by Morgan Seamont, organized events in November for Trans Awareness Week, again ending with a candlelight vigil.
 This year, we were joined by over 100 people on a cold, snowy night.
 We heard from Nevaeh Anderson, a trans activist living in Denver, and Nicole Garcia again, in addition to the newly elected Mayor of Boulder, Suzanne Jones.
 Boulder’s Old Courthouse on Pearl Street was also lit in the colors of the transgender flag.

 Starting on October 1st of 2015, Sara launched a Trans and Gender Expansive Youth Group in collaboration with Trans Youth Education and Support (TYES), a statewide network of trans families who lean on each other for support and guidance in raising trans youth.
 Our first meeting had 6 youth in attendance, and we’ve continued to have a diverse at every group since.
-The group meets on the 1st and 3rd Thursdays of the month from 4 - 5:30 at Out Boulder.
+The group meets on the 1st and 3rd Thursdays of the month from 4 - 5:30 at Out Boulder County.

-June 2016 marked a huge turning point for Out Boulder, as we opened our first sattelite location in Longmont on Main Street, and changed our name to Out Boulder County, in order to better reflect our work across many locations in Boulder County.
+June 2016 marked a huge turning point for Out Boulder County, as we opened our first sattelite location in Longmont on Main Street, and changed our name to Out Boulder County, in order to better reflect our work across many locations in Boulder County.
 This location gave us a new way to reach transgender people, especially to reach trans people of color, who are much more likely to be living in Longmont due to Boulder's rising cost of housing.

 In the spring and summer of 2016, Out Boulder County partnered again with the City of Boulder Human Relations Commission to offer a bi-monthly employment seminar where trans people could work on resumes, interview skills, professional appearance, and many other critical skills related to searching for a job effectively.
 Trans people in Colorado are twice as likely to be unemployed, and if employed, are twice as likely to make under $25,000 a year.